fiahfy/youtube-live-chat-filter/README.md

 ## Features

 - Filter chat messages by text or regular expression.
-- Mask only messages or hide completely
+- Mask only messages or hide completely.

 ## Screenshot